Construction Contracts with Designated Exempt Entities

 Designated exempt entities provide each contractor/subcontractor with an exemption certificate/authorization letter developed exclusively for this purpose.
 These are printed directly from the online application.
 The letter/certificate can be obtained only through this application.

 Contractors and subcontractors give a copy of the certificate to each of their material suppliers.
-This allows them to purchase building materials for the contract free from sales tax.
+This allows them to purchase building materials, supplies, equipment, and services for the contract free from sales tax.

 Suppliers should retain this certificate in their records for at least three years.